tensorflow/transform/get_started.md

 Beam transforms are removed since they're already done when reading from the CSV file.
 Each CSV row is converted to an instance in the in-memory format.

+In this example we allow the `education-num` feature to be missing.
+This means that it is represented as a `tf.VarLenFeature` in the feature_spec, and as a `tf.SparseTensor` in the preprocessing_fn.
+To handle the possibly missing feature value we fill in missing instances with a default value, in this case 0.

 ```python
 converter = tft.coders.CsvCoder(ordered_columns, raw_data_schema)